amiller68/robo_forger/README.md

 6. Terminal 5
     1. Run "roslaunch turtlebot3_manipulation_moveit_config move_group.launch"
 7. Terminal 6
-    1. Run "rosrun robo_forger inverse_kinematics.py"
+    1. Run "rosrun robo_forger main.py"
+8. Wait for the robot to be aligned with wall.
+It should say so in the terminal.
-8. Terminal 7
+9. Terminal 7
     1. Run "rosrun robo_forger image_reader.py"